physicalist/ncbs-moose/packaging/windows/nsis-package/Payload/RegressionTests/README.txt

 The idea is that all these tests should be run automatically with a single command.

-To run the regression tests, type 'source do_regression.bat'
+To run the regression tests, double-click on 'do_regression_win.bat'

 To add a new test to the ones here, you will need to do the following: